 As a school, our first priority is the safety and wellbeing of the children in our care.
-The school believes the teaching of Personal, Social and Health Education is in the best interests of the children as it helps ensure the children’s physical and emotional health, safety and wellbeing, encourages their personal development and prepares them for life in modern Britain.
+The school believes the teaching of Personal, Social, Health and Economic (PSHE) Education is an important part in supporting our children’s personal development.
+It also incorporates the statutory teaching of Relationships and Health education.
+Teaching this subject is in the best interests of the children as it helps ensure the children’s physical and emotional health, safety and wellbeing, encourages their personal development and prepares them for life in modern Britain.

 At Willenhall Community Primary School we also endeavour to empower all our pupils with life skills that will enable them to become responsible and inspirational members of the local and world community.
 We feel it is important that children feel happy and secure so that they can work to the best of their ability and make good progress in all their subjects.

 Children take part in weekly PSHE sessions which develop their personal and social skills well as equipping them with the skills and knowledge to live a healthy life.

 Click here for the PSHE Long Term Plan which includes the topics for each year group.

 Relationships and Health Education